Rehydration Instructions

 Room Temperature Maintenance:

 If you plan to keep your starter at room temperature, it will need daily feedings.
 Before each feeding, discard enough starter so only about ¼ of the jar remains.
-(Save the discard in a separate container for use in recipes—just don’t pour it down the sink!)
+(Save the discard in a separate container for use in recipes - just don’t pour it down the sink, it will clog!)

-Feed by adding equal parts of flour and water by weight to match the remaining starter.
+Feed by adding equal parts of flour and water by weight to match the remaining starter in the jar.
 This is typically a 1:1:1 ratio of starter, flour, and water.
 Aim for the same thick, batter-like consistency.
 You can measure by eye or use a scale for more accuracy.
 If your starter seems too thin and bubbles are rising to the top and popping easily (which prevents the starter from rising / doubling), feed a heavier flour ratio like 1:3:2.

 Refrigerated Maintenance:

 If you bake less often, you can store your starter in the refrigerator.
-Feed it before refrigerating, and then feed it again every 7–10 days.
+Make sure to tighten the lid.
+Feed starter before refrigerating, and then feed it again every 7–10 days.

-3. Return it to the fridge, or if you plan to bake, leave it out and feed it for 1–2 days until it’s active and doubling in size within hours of feeding.
+3. Return starter to the fridge, or if you plan to bake, leave starter out and feed it for 1–2 days until it’s active and doubling in size after 4-6 hours of feeding.

-Be sure to feed it the morning of the day you plan to bake so it’s nice and bubbly at its peak!
+Be sure to feed the starter before you plan to bake so it’s nice and bubbly and at its peak when you use it in a loaf!

 Congratulations!

-If you do not plan to use your starter daily, you may refrigerate it and feed it weekly.
-A healthy starter can remain in hibernation in the fridge for up to a month.
+• If you do not plan to use your starter daily, you may refrigerate it and feed it weekly.
+A healthy starter can remain in hibernation in the fridge for up to a month or more without feeding ( every week is optimal but not necessary).

-Your starter is very resilient.
-If you think it’s dead, email us for support before discarding it.
+• Your starter is very resilient.
+If you think it’s dead ( extremely rare ), email us for support before discarding it.

-Some starters may require twice-daily feedings during activation, especially after Day 4.
+• Some starters may require twice-daily feedings during activation, especially after Day 4. ( especially when using low protein percentage flour)

-If liquid (called “hooch”) appears on top, simply pour half of it off or stir it back in and feed the starter well.
-This is normal.
+• If liquid (called “hooch”) appears on top, simply pour half of it off or stir it back in and feed the starter well.
+This is normal and means everything is going according to plan.

-Never throw your starter away without trying to revive it with a feeding.
+• Never throw your starter away without trying to revive it with a feeding. ( Usually, the starter has used it’s available nutrients and is hungry )

 A typical feeding ratio is 1:1:1 (starter : flour : water), but this can be adjusted, some prefer a 1:3:2 ratio.
 If your starter seems sluggish, feed it more.
 If your starter seems too thin and bubbles are rising to the top and popping easily, feed a heavier flour ratio like 1:3:2